OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Event-SSO-NAA/README.md

 ## Prerequisites

 - Office connected to a Microsoft 365 subscription (including Office on the web).
 - You need to join the [Microsoft 365 Insider Program](https://insider.microsoft365.com/join) to use the NAA preview features.
-Choose the **Current Channel (Preview)** insider level.
+Choose the **Beta Channel** insider level.
 - [Node.js](https://nodejs.org/) version 16 or greater.
 - [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) version 8 or greater.